Change Manager: Definition, background, tips – How to lead change successfully

 You should also give your employees this time.
 It takes time for them to digest the message, accept the unpleasant aspects of change and realize that change is inevitable.

-Therefore: Be patient with your employees!
+Therefore: Be patient with people!

 Change Manager Tip 7: Live a constructive error culture!